elenamoor/education-assignment-em/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is one of the most popular open-source infrastructure as code (IAC) tools.
-It allows you to define an infrastructure for variou on-prem and cloud providers (e.g. AWS, Azure, Google Cloud, DigitalOcean, etc.) using a simple, declarative programming language.
+It allows you to define an infrastructure for various on-prem and cloud providers (e.g. AWS, Azure, Google Cloud, DigitalOcean, etc.) using a simple, declarative programming language.
 It also helps you to deploy and manage that infrastructure using a few CLI commands.

 In this tutorial you will learn how to set a work environment and use it to define and manage your infrastructure from scratch.